concord-consortium/portal-report/README.md

 - `debug:rubricSummaryTableOverride` - overrides the rubric summary table option for the loaded rubric.
 Possible values are:
   `none`, `above`, `below`, and `onlySummary`.
 Useful for testing the placement of the summary table without having to create multiple rubrics.

+- `debug:rubricUrlOverride` - overrides the rubric url specified in the activity json or saved in the offering data.
+This can either be one of the built-in rubrics in the `public` folder or a full url.
+Example built-in rubrics include: `sample-rubric-no-tags.json`, `sample-rubric-all-dci-na.json`, and `sample-v1-rubric.json`.
+Useful for testing rubric features during development.

 ## License

 [MIT](https://github.com/concord-consortium/grasp-seasons/blob/master/LICENSE)